tddschn/save-rendered-html-extension/README.md

 <!-- ------- -->
 <!---->
 <!-- This project is released under the MIT License.
 See the [LICENSE](LICENSE) file for details. -->

+## Troubleshooting

+If the system's save file prompt doesn't appear when you click on the extension icon, try restarting Chrome.
+Reloading the extension (in dev mode) won't work.